Buying A Horse | Information & Advice

 Loaning a horse

-Buying a horse or pony is an expensive business so many people look to loaning a horse instead as it removes the initial capital expense.
+Buying a horse or pony is expensive so many people look to loaning a horse instead as it removes the initial capital expense.

 Although a horse on loan should be cared for as well as if it belonged to the loaner, it’s a less permanent arrangement than purchasing and it can be a fantastic first step towards having a horse of your own.